Skip to main content

 Do not use this contact form to ask Financial Planning Hawaii to share your content or to solicit us in any way.

 Financial Planning Hawaii is an SEC-Registered Investment Adviser (RIA).
+Registration as an investment adviser does not imply any level of skill or training.
 For verification of Financial Planning Hawaii's regulatory status, all website visitors are encouraged to visit the SEC Investor Advisor Public Disclosure website.
 The site allows you to search by firm name and by adviser name.
-It provides detailed information about the firm's business model and each investement adviser representive's professional experience, educational background, and disclosure history.
+It provides detailed information about the firm's business model and each investment adviser representive's professional experience, educational background, and disclosure history.

 Financial Planning Hawaii's 2025 SEC Form ADV | Financial Planning Hawaii's 2025 Customer Relationship Summary